 Upon the approval of your Farm Use Valuation Application, Landowners and Land operators are eligible for a “Farm Use” decal from the WV DMV.

 This decal replaces the need for a license and inspection sticker for any vehicles used in a farm operation, which includes trucks and trailers:

 - Farm vehicles may run 35 miles on the highway

 - Must have insurance coverage as required by law

 - Not required to be inspected

-- If vehicle has valid plate, the plate must be relinquished
+- If the vehicle has a valid plate, the plate must be relinquished

 - Words “Farm Use” must appear in 10″ letters on both sides of the vehicle

-- Decal must be displayed on the lower driver’s side of the windshield.
+- The decal must be displayed on the lower driver’s side of the windshield.

-- No limited on how many Farm Use vehicles an individual can have
+- No limit on how many Farm Use vehicles an individual can own.

 Decals for All Terrain Vehicles used for farm purposes may be purchased from the County Commission Office.